-Section 203(a)(7) of the No FEAR Act requires that agencies undertake "an examination of trends; causal analysis; practical knowledge gained through experience; and any actions plannedor taken to improve complaint or civil rights programs of the agency."
-The FCC has examined the information reported.
-During FY 2022, there were three complaints filed alleging unlawful discrimination.
-From these three complaints, the FCC had two allegations of discrimination based on race, one allegation of discrimination based on color, one allegation of discrimination based on sex, one allegation of discrimination based on national origin, two allegations of discrimination based on disability, and two allegations of reprisal.
-None of the complaints have resulted in a finding of unlawful discrimination.
+Section 203(a)(7) Section 203(a)(7) of the No FEAR Act requires that agencies undertake an examination of trends; causal analysis; practical knowledge gained through experience; and any actions planned or taken to improve complaint or civil rights programs of the agency.
+18 The FCC has examined the information reported.
+During FY 2023, there were three complaints filed alleging unlawful discrimination.
+From these three complaints, the FCC had one allegation of discrimination based on race, two allegations of discrimination based on color, two allegations of discrimination based on disability, and three allegations of reprisal.
+None of the complaints has resulted in a finding of unlawful discrimination.